liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/04-securing-liferay/10-ntlm-authentication.markdown

 $$$

-Most importantly, all users *must* be imported from an active directory server (e.g.
+Most importantly, all users *must* be imported from an Active Directory server.
-Microsoft's ADFS or an LDAP).
 NTLM (and Kerberos) works only if the users are in the AD; otherwise any SSO requests initiated by @product@ will fail.

 NTLM configuration can be applied either at the system scope or at the scope of